tanveer-kader/rdbms-with-mysql/README.md

 WHERE first_name = "Abid";
 ```

-Change multiple columns at a time
+`SET` :Change multiple columns at a time

 > set hourly_pay and hire_date to last employee